yeury02/csc_436/programming_task_1/README.md

+# Group Members: Yeury Galva Liriano, Charles Humphries, Jack Botelho, Stefano Petrarca, Siyi Li

-# Below is the explanation on how execute my program
+## Below is the explanation on how execute my program

 You do not need any alternative libraries to run the program